-- The orders for account blocking by Tax directorates are uncoordinated and cause conflict with the customers who, in many cases, are not notified in advance by the tax bodies for the voluntary execution of tax liabilities.
+directorates are uncoordinated and cause conflict with the customers who, in many cases, are not notified in advance by the tax bodies for the voluntary execution of tax liabilities.
 The shift of the payments' priority resulting from tax liabilities, pursuant to article 605 of the Civil Code, has brought about the need to prepare a joint execution procedure, inexistent so far, with other relevant entities (bailiff, customs authorities, etc.), because the "clash" of payment orders issued by these entities in line with the respective procedure of each of them, brings about problems and managerial difficulties for the Bank in handling the situation.
-The latter has a limited role and must obey the orders of the relevant entities authorized by law, by performing actions to block and/or execute.
-In the circumstances when the time limits of performing these actions are different for every entity and often contradict one another, the Bank is found in a difficult situation and cannot "choose" the preferred creditor.
-The Bank is put in an absurd situation because, whatever action it performs, it will be nonetheless penalized by the dissatisfied entity/entities.
-In light of the above concerning the tax institution and judicial bailiffs, the Bank is obliged to undergo a process of information processing in line with the requests of these entities, a fact, which is reflected in the extensive need for human resources, working hours, consumption material, etc. - d) According to banks, it is obvious that the decisions of administrative courts favour state institutions.
-The administrative court judges are inclined to give priority to state institutions, especially central ones and those that are part of the fiscal administration.
-It is obvious that in the case of an administrative appeal with a second-tier bank as a party in the dispute, court decisions mainly favour state institutions.
-If a commune or municipality is the opposing party in a dispute with a bank, then it is easier for the court to implement the law and to recognize the rights to the advantage of banks.
+The latter has a limited role and must obey the orders of the relevant entities authorised by law by performing actions to block and/or execute.
+When the time limits of performing these actions are different for every entity and often contradict one another, the Bank is found in a difficult situation and cannot "choose" the preferred creditor.
+The Bank is put in an absurd situation because, whatever action it performs, it will be nonetheless penalised by the dissatisfied entity/entities.
+In light of the above concerning the tax institution and judicial bailiffs, the Bank is obliged to undergo a process of information processing in line with the requests of these entities, a fact, which is reflected in the extensive need for human resources working hours, consumption material, etc.

+ON THE IMPROVEMENT OF DISPUTE RESOLUTION MECHANISMS BETWEEN BUSINESS AND PUBLIC ADMINISTRATION d.
+According to banks, it is evident that the decisions of administrative courts favour state institutions.
+The administrative court judges are inclined to prioritise state institutions, especially central ones and those that are part of the fiscal administration.
+Obviously, in the case of an administrative appeal with a second-tier bank as a party in the dispute, court decisions mainly favour state institutions.
+If a commune or municipality is the opposing party in a dispute with a bank, it is easier for the court to implement the law and recognise the rights to the advantage of banks.

-V. RECOMMENDATIONS
+RECOMMENDATIONS

-Recommendation 1: Facilitate the access of businesses to their administrative appeal right.
+Facilitate the access of businesses to their administrative appeal right.

-- 1. Respective laws, especially laws in the fiscal area, must facilitate the preconditions for the administrative appeal against the administration's acts, to increase business access to it.
-Although that some improvements in this perspective have been done (i.e Banking Guarantee as an alternative to prepayment has been stipulated under the Law 9920), further improvements are requested.
-Improved access can be achieved through one of the following alternatives: - a) Businesses prepay only a small portion of the reassessed tax or customs liability amount (excluding fines); or - b) Instead or prepaying a portion of the liability, entities pay only an irretrievable administrative tariff to deposit the administrative appeal at the appeal structure, (for example, pursuant to the model currently used for the appeals submitted by businesses at the PPC).
+- 1. Respective laws, especially laws in the fiscal area, must facilitate the preconditions for the administrative appeal against the administration's acts to increase business access to it.
+Although some improvements in this perspective have been made (i.e., Banking Guarantee as an alternative to prepayment has been stipulated under the Law 9920), further improvements are requested.
+Improved access can be achieved through one of the following alternatives: - a.
+Businesses prepay only a small portion of the reassessed tax or customs liability amount (excluding fines); or - b.
+Instead of prepaying a portion of the liability, entities pay only an irretrievable administrative tariff to deposit the administrative appeal at the appeal structure (for example, pursuant to the model currently used for the appeals submitted by businesses at the PPC).

-The Secretariat, interviewed business and experts, are of the opinion that the second alternative is the most appropriate.
-The administration fee, paid in this case, would be dedicated to cover only the administrative expenses of the independent structure reviewing the tax and customs related administrative appeals38.
-This would facilitate not only the access of the business to the administrative appeal procedures, but it would also alleviate the appeal structures from the "burden" to protect in any case the actions of the tax and customs administration and on the other hand it would increase their effective independence.
+The Secretariat, interviewed business and experts, think that the second alternative is the most appropriate.
+In this case, the administration fee would be dedicated to cover only the administrative expenses of the independent structure reviewing the tax and customs related administrative appeals38.
+This would facilitate not only the access of the business to the administrative appeal procedures, but it would also alleviate the appeal structures from the "burden" to protect in any case the actions of the tax and customs administration, and on the other hand, it would increase their effective independence.